TUITION & FEES

 Return of Unearned Tuition Assistance funds:

 The university will return any unearned TA funds on a proportional basics up to 60% for which the funds were provided.
-The Service Member affected will be notified of the return of funds to the
+The Service Member affected will be notified of the return of funds to the government.

 Schedule of Returning unearned TA to the Government: